Do you have a Tethered Spinal Cord release surgery coming up?

 What is a Biorepository?

 A biorepository is a collection of biosamples, which are important tools for researchers to advance CTNNB1 research.
-There are several opportunities for those diagnosed with CTNNB1 Syndrome, siblings, and biological parents to give blood samples throughout the year.
+There are several opportunities for those diagnosed with CTNNB1 Syndrome as well as their biological siblings and parents to give various types of samples throughout the year.
 We can also store bio waste from surgical procedures.
-Please email emily@curectnnb1.org to learn more.
+Please email research@curectnnb1.org to learn more.